 The costumes in Mean Girls run the gamut from high-end boutique to hand-me-down plaid, animal feather chic to quotable tees.

-Costume designer Gregg Barnes rarely looked to the film for inspiration for his looks, instead involving the actors and collaborating with them to find the right outfits for their characters.
+Costume designer Gregg Barnes rarely looked to the film for inspiration for his looks, instead collaborating with the actors to find the right outfits for their characters.

-"We got the actors to write a little blurb about who they were and how they functioned in their high school and their status and their aspirations and then we bought a bunch of stuff; just racks and racks and racks of stuff," said Barnes, who won two Tony Awards for his costume designs, one for The Drowsy Chaperone in 2006 and another for Follies in 2012.
+"We got the actors to write a little blurb about who they were and how they functioned in their high school and their status and their aspirations and then we bought a bunch of stuff; just racks and racks and racks of stuff," says Barnes, who won two Tony Awards for his costume designs, for The Drowsy Chaperone in 2006 and for Follies in 2012.